haydenbleasel/ultracite/README.md

 export default harmony;
 ```

-Additionally, add the following to your `package.json`.
-If you don't use a particular tool (say, [Stylelint](https://stylelint.io/)) then you can simply not include the field.
+Add the following to your `package.json`:

 ```json
 {